Donna Personna

-Donna Personna (born 1946) is a transgender rights activist and fine art artist, who focuses in photography, painting, mixed media.
+Donna Personna (born 1946) is a transgender rights activist and fine art artist, who focuses in photography, painting, and mixed media.
 Personna was friends with The Cockettes and she played a part in Elevator Girls in Bondage.

 Personna co-wrote a play about the Compton Cafeteria riot, one of the first recorded LGBT-related riots in United States history, and marking the beginning of transgender activism in San Francisco.

 Biography

-Personna was born in San Jose, California, and moved to San Francisco at age 19.
+Personna was born in Texas in 1946 then moved to San Jose, California, at the age of one and moved to San Francisco at age 19.

 Personna has served on the boards of the Trans March and Transgender Day of Remembrance.

 In 2018, she raised San Francisco's first Transgender flag at San Francisco City Hall with Mayor London Breed.
 In 2019, she was a Grand marshal of the San Francisco Pride Parade.

 Filmography

-Personna was the subject of the 2013 Iris Prize-winning short film “My Mother" and was featured in the 2014 film "Beautiful by Night."
-She was interviewed for the 2018 documentary, "Ruminations."
+Personna was the subject of the 2013 Iris Prize-winning short film My Mother and was featured in the 2014 film Beautiful by Night.
+She was interviewed for the 2018 documentary, Ruminations.

-Personna's story is a major part of “The Compton’s Cafeteria Riot,” an interactive play produced by the Tenderloin Museum.
+Personna's story is a major part of The Compton's Cafeteria Riot, an interactive play produced by the Tenderloin Museum.